Frederick Taylor Pusey

 Frederick Taylor Pusey (June 3, 1872 – September 6, 1936) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for Delaware County from 1903 to 1906.

-Early life and educaction
+Early life and education

 Pusey was born in Philadelphia on June 3, 1872.
 His primary education was in the public schools in Avondale, Pennsylvania.
 He graduated from Friends Central High School in 1899.

 Military career

 He served in the Pennsylvania National Guard from 1892 to 1918.
 He was a member of the First Regiment from 1892 to 1906 and served in the Spanish–American War.
 He served as aide-de-camp to Governor Edwin Sydney Stuart from 1907 to 1912 and to Governor John K. Tener in 1913.
 He served with the American Expeditionary Forces in World War I from 1917 to 1918.

 Civilian career

 He worked as an assistant manager in a hosiery mill for two years, and later worked as an industrial life insurance collector.
 He was a lawyer and solicitor for the borough of Lansdowne, Pennsylvania (1899-1900) and served as president of the Law Academy of Philadelphia.